Moxi, Luding County

 Moxi lies at roughly 1,600 meters above sea level, and the population are mainly ethnic Han Chinese, Yi and Tibetan with other minorities.

 The main crossroads at the park entrance has hotels, restaurants and souvenir stalls.
 About 150 metres below is the original street of the village.
-It has a small Catholic church built in the 1920s with a colourful bell tower and a number of wooden shops.
+It has a small Catholic church built at the end of the 19th century by missionaries of the Paris Foreign Missions Society, with a colourful bell tower and a number of wooden shops.
+During the 1930s, European missionaries maintained a leper colony near the church, which was ransacked by communist troops in 1935.
+Following this event, two missionaries, Pascual Nadal Oltra and Epifanio Pegoraro, were taken prisoner and beheaded by communist soldiers.

 The surrounding township is mainly pastoral land, and agriculture employs much of the population.

 History

 On September 5, 2022, a magnitude 6.6 earthquake struck the town.
 At least 66 people were killed, 253 were injured, and 18 went missing.
 Numerous houses collapsed and landslides occurred in Moxi, where about 37 of the 66 fatalities occurred and 150 others were injured.